GYan-Pivotal/geode-sample/README.md

 # geode-sample
-a sample project to run Apache Geode as a cluster
+some sample project and best practice to run Apache Geode as a cluster

 ### Project Break Down

 ```
 .
-├── generalSetup      - a handbook to setup an env for geode
+├── generalSetup.md      - a handbook to setup an env for geode
 ├── 1cluster             - setup a cluster for 2*3
+├── 1clusterMultiRun     - setup a cluster, to run multi process on 1 host
 └── 2clustersForWan      - setup 2 clusters for wan-gateway

 ```
 ### General Recommandations